kubedb/docs/docs/guides/mysql/rotate-auth/guide.md

 1. **Operator Generated:** The KubeDB operator automatically generates a random credential and updates the existing secret with the new credential.
-2. **User Defined:** The user can create their own credentials by defining a Secret of type `kubernetes.io/basic-auth` containing the desired `password`, and then reference this Secret in the `MySQLopsrequest` CR.
+2. **User Defined:** The user can create their own credentials by defining a secret of type `kubernetes.io/basic-auth` containing the desired `password` and then reference this secret in the `MySQLopsrequest` CR.

 ## Before You Begin